Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 LORELAI: I look like that chick from The Dukes of Hazzard!

-— Daisy was originally portrayed by Catherine Bach.
+- Daisy was portrayed originally by Catherine Bach.
 She has since been portrayed by Jessica Simpson and April Scott, but the 2005 and 2007 film versions of The Dukes of Hazzard did not yet exist when this episode aired.

 LORELAI: Rory is not gonna be a problem.
 She’s totally low maintenance, you know, like a…Honda.
+You know?
+They’re just easy.
+You just… Nice office.

 RORY: I was in the German club for a while, but there were only three of us, and then two left for the French club after seeing Schindler’s List.

-Schindler’s List (1993) is a historical drama film directed by Steven Spielberg.
-It tells the true story of Oskar Schindler, “a Sudeten German businessman who together with his wife Emilie Schindler saved more than a thousand Polish-Jewish refugees from the Holocaust by employing them in his factories during World War II” (Wikipedia).
+- Schindler’s List (1993) is a US historical drama film directed by Steven Spielberg.
+It tells the story of real-life figure Oskar Schindler, “a German industrialist who saved more than a thousand mostly Polish-Jewish refugees from the Holocaust by employing them in his factories during World War II” (Wikipedia).
+The film is based on the 1982 novel Schindler’s Ark by Australian writer Thomas Keneally.

 RORY: I want to go to Harvard and study journalism and political science.